mohamedFatehy/DesignPatternsInPhp/src/Singleton/README.md

 # Head First Design Pattern (in php)

-## Simple Factory
+## Singleton Factory

-A factory is an object for creating other objects
+ensures a class has only one

-In simple factory pattern, we have a factory class which has a method that returns different types of object based on given input.
+instance, and provides a global point of access to it.

 ----